Niranjana60/Advanced-Task-Multiple-Projects/README.md

 o	Written in C# using ASP.NET Core for building RESTful APIs.
 	Database:
 o	A SQL Server database is commonly used to store user data such as profile details, skills, education, certifications, etc.
+The major modules of the application are Registration,Login,Profile (Add Language,Education,Certifications),Share Skills,Manage Listing(Edit and delete received requests), search skills,notifications ,chat,chat history

 The following tasks were accomplished during the project
+1) Manual testing,Writing Test plan,Test cases,Execution.
-1) Automating the application using Page object Model using Data driven approach.
+2) Automating the application using Page object Model using Data driven approach.
 2) Building specflow framework with extent reports integration
 3) Performance testing using Jmeter
 4) API testing using Postman and SOAP UI